Wood Products Companies in Virginia

 America’s Top State for Talent

-Ranked No. 2 in the U.S. for Education by CNBC, Virginia is home to over 225,000 workers in the wood products industry and related occupations.
-Employers can draw from the tens of thousands of skilled manufacturing workers in Virginia and from the thousands of service members who exit the armed services in Virginia each year.
-Virginia is home to excellent K-12 schools – No. 1 in the South and No. 4 in the U.S., according to WalletHub – and the No. 2 higher education system in the U.S., according to SmartAsset, ensuring a steady flow of new talent every year.
+Ranked No. 1 in the U.S. for education by CNBC, Virginia is home to more than 225,000 workers in the wood products industry and related occupations.
+Employers can draw from the tens of thousands of skilled manufacturing workers in Virginia and from the thousands of service members who exit the armed services in the Commonwealth each year.
+Virginia is home to excellent K-12 schools — No. 1 in the South and No. 5 in the U.S. according to WalletHub — and the No. 2 higher education system in the U.S. according to SmartAsset, ensuring a steady flow of new talent every year.

 Dynamic Centers of Innovation

 Virginia ranks 11th nationwide and 2nd in the Southeast in research spending in areas relevant to wood products manufacturing.
-Virginia’s university-based research activity encompasses a wide array of disciplines relevant to the wood products sector – industrial and manufacturing engineering, geological and earth sciences, and natural resources and conservation, among others.
-The Virginia Tech Center for Forest Products Business (CFPB) has been a national leader in research on and promotion of cross-laminated timber (CLT) for over a decade.
-CFPB is a part of Virginia Tech’s College of Natural Resources and Environment, which has consistently been ranked No. 1 in the country for most popular forestry programs by College Factual.
+Virginia’s university-based research activity encompasses a wide array of disciplines relevant to the wood products sector — industrial and manufacturing engineering, geological and earth sciences, and natural resources and conservation, among others.
+The Virginia Tech Center for Forest Products Business has been a national leader in research on and promotion of cross-laminated timber for over a decade.

 England Furniture, Lee County